daipeihust/im-select/README.md

 # Welcome to **im-select** 👋

-Switch your input method from console.
+Switch your input method in shell.
 This project is a basic support for VSCodeVim.
 It provides the command line program for VSCodeVim's autoSwitchIM function

 ## Prerequisites